Black Bear Consulting Corps

 Engage with student team for 3-6 weeks while they work on the project

-We will have a rolling application deadline, but if you’re interested in applying to have a project started earlier during the spring semester, please complete the short form by December 9th.
+We will have a rolling application deadline, but if you’re interested in applying to have a project started earlier during the fall semester, please complete the short form by July 14th.

 Are you looking for a paid position to gain real-world experience with Maine companies and build your resumé during the school year?